monoscope-tech/apitoolkit-landing/events/webinar-ii/index.md

 ### Webinar II

-# Backend Performance and Error Monitoring with APItoolkit
+# Backend Performance and Error Monitoring with monoscope

 ![Webinar II Banner](./banner.png)

 Are you an engineer grappling with constant downtime, sluggish backend performance, frequent code breaks, and persistent API and third-party integration issues?
-Join us for an insightful webinar, "**Backend Performance and Error Monitoring with APItoolkit**," where we'll delve into these challenges and explore practical solutions to overcome them.
+Join us for an insightful webinar, "**Backend Performance and Error Monitoring with monoscope**," where we'll delve into these challenges and explore practical solutions to overcome them.

 **Date**: 28th, June 2024.